Rahmanyahya/Spring_Boot-Patient-Management-System/README.md

 # Patient Management System - Personal Branding & Learning Portfolio

-This project is a comprehensive microservices architecture designed to demonstrate and solidify key modern Java backend technologies critical for fintech and enterprise applications.
+This project is a comprehensive microservices architecture designed to demonstrate and solidify key modern Java backend technologies critical for enterprise applications.
 It serves as a personal learning portfolio focusing on Infrastructure as Code (IaC), Java Spring Boot, Message Brokers (Kafka), gRPC, and modern database practices.

 ## Key Learning Objectives (Focus Areas)